 Following the smoking ban, the advancements in electric outdoor heating really came on leaps and bounds.
 But if you prefer the natural approach to heating an outdoor area (burning spirits or wood), then you’ll need yourself a burner.
 Chimineas are nice and traditional, but if you fancy something a little more contemporary, go for a fire pit!

 Got a patch of decking in your garden?
 Then you’ll know how slippery and dangerous it is when it gets wet, and you’ll know how bleached the planks go once the sun is on them.
-Wood effect tiles are the perfect alternative to decking.
+Porcelain paving slabs are the perfect alternative.
 We have some incredibly stylish options with gripping anti-slip finishes for added safety.
-Piece together a wood effect platform in your garden!
+Piece together a wood effect, marble effect or stone effect platform in your garden!
 Tiles don’t fade in the sun, they don’t splinter, and they don’t require constant treatment and maintenance, unlike natural wood.
-Best of all, the wood effect tile designs are so realistic, your friends won’t realise they’re not real wood.
+They’re also grippier and more resistant to staining than

 6) Update a drab patio area with Moroccan Tiles